Kelvin Central Buses

 Kelvin Central Buses was a bus operator in Scotland.
-Formed as a subsidiary of the Scottish Bus Group in July 1989 from the merger of Kelvin Scottish and Central Scottish, it was sold in a management buyout and in July 1998 became part of First Glasgow.
+Formed as a subsidiary of the Scottish Bus Group in July 1989 from the merger of Kelvin Scottish and Central Scottish, it was sold in a management buyout and in July 1998, became part of First Glasgow.

 History

-In March 1989, Central Scottish's legal name was changed in preparation for its July 1989 merger with Kelvin Scottish to Kelvin Central Buses (KCB) in preparation for privatisation.
-KCB had a difficult beginning with ongoing industrial action.
-By the time the dispute was resolved a number of new operators had stepped in to take on the abandoned services.
-Whereas Kelvin had been one of the more successful of the Scottish Bus Group subsidiaries, Central was financially weakened, suffered from heavy competition and burdened with a large debt.
+In March 1989, Central Scottish's legal name was changed in preparation for its July 1989 merger with Kelvin Scottish to Kelvin Central Buses (KCB), as part of wider preparations for the privatisation of the Scottish Bus Group.
+Kelvin Central had a difficult beginning with ongoing industrial action caused by the sacking of four Central Scottish shop stewards for "gross misconduct"; in May, Kelvin Central's management sued the Transport and General Workers' Union for damages and threatened to sack 800 striking workers.
+Following an agreement by the management to reinstate three of the four shop stewards and implement a revised work roster, the dispute was resolved, however, a number of new operators had stepped in to take on Kelvin Central's abandoned services.